FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] Tool properties panel under the tool panel.
 - [X] Add flood and magic selection color threshold property
 - [X] Pencil draw area preview (toggleable in the settings)
+- [ ] Add header to the Scribble (.scrbl) format
+- [ ] The quickpencil popup color selector's colors aren't correctly shown on startup
+- [ ] Add more attention grabbing notifications (slide out from the top)
+- [ ] Log autosaves
+- [ ] Clear EffectAreaOverlay when the tool is changed
+- [ ] Fix layers getting mixed up when moving them, undoing, or changing visibility

 ## UNREPRODUCIBLE BUGS